Biodesulfurization in Petroleum Refining

 Preis inkl.
 MwSt, zzgl.
 Versand

 Crude oil consists of hydrocarbons, along with other minerals and trace elements.
-Sulfur is the most abundant element after carbon and hydrogen and is usually concentrated in the higher boiling fractions of the crude oil.
-The presence of sulfur compounds causes the corrosion of refining facilities and catalysts poisoning, in addition to the bad impacts of sulfur oxide emissions on the environment.
-Removing this sulfur from the refining process protects equipment and the environment and creates a more efficient and cost-effective process.
+Sulfur is the most abundant element after carbon and hydrogen, then comes after it nitrogen, and they usually concentrated in the higher boiling fractions of the crude oil.
+The presence of sulfur compounds causes the corrosion of refining facilities and catalysts poisoning.
+Moreover, the presence of nitrogen-compounds directly impacts the refining processes via; poisoning the cracking catalysts and inhibiting the hydrodesulfurization catalysts.
+In addition, both have bad impacts on the environment, throughout the sulfur and nitrogen oxide emissions.
+Removing this sulfur and nitrogen from the refining process protects equipment and the environment and creates a more efficient and cost-effective process.